ChristopheBoyer/Auto-Fill-Template/README.md

 # Auto-Fill-Template
-Google script - link (and share) automatically Google form responses with another document (Doc, Sheet or Slide)
+A Google script that link (and share) automatically Google form responses with another document (Doc, Sheet or Slide)